JoelAlftberg/gothenburg-restaurants-data/README.md

 # Opening hours of restaurants in the Gothenburg area
-A python project that uses the Google Places API to collect all the opening hours of restaurants in the Gothenburg area, then stores it in a .csv file.
+A jupyter notebook that uses the Google Places API to collect all the opening hours of restaurants in the Gothenburg area, then stores it in a .csv file.

 ## What I learned